chinchang/hint.css/CONTRIBUTING.md

 - Do not fix multiple issues in a single commit.
 Keep them one thing per commit so that they can be picked easily incase only few commits require to be merged.

 - For every new modifier (example `hint--success`, `hint--top`) added, make a separate file unless it fits into a current modifier file.

+- Before submitting a patch, rebase your branch on upstream `master` to make life easier for the merger.